 Hi!
 I’m Shelley, the author of forty children’s books (twenty-five fiction and fifteen non-fiction).
 I’m published by Capstone Press, Crestwood House, Dillon Press, Marshall Cavendish, and Random House.
 I’ve devoted my adult life to working with children and writing/editing/selling books for them.

 My chapter books are published in both the US and the UK.
 Many of my easy readers and chapter books have been translated into French and Spanish.

 One of my non-fiction books, The Humane Societies: A Voice for the Animals, was an International Literacy Association Children’s Choices book.

-I attended Augsburg University in Minneapolis, MN, USA, where I majored in English Literature.
-A few years after graduation, I returned to Augsburg and earned a kindergarten-sixth grade teaching certificate.
+I attended Augsburg University in Minneapolis, MN, USA, where I majored in English Literature and graduated magna cum laude.
+I also earned a kindergarten-sixth grade teaching certificate at Augsburg.

 For five years, I worked at a children’s bookstore (Red Balloon Bookshop in Saint Paul, MN, USA).
-My duties there included Backlist Book Buyer and leading story hours.
+My duties there included bookseller and backlist book buyer.

-For four years, I worked as a teachers’ aide in an elementary school.
+For three years, I worked as a teachers’ aide in an elementary school.
 I assisted in the preschool and after-school program, and in numerous classrooms (second through fifth grade).
 My duties included leading small-group literacy lessons (grades 3-6).
-And I planned “book clubs” as part of the literacy program; I led the daily, small-group discussions about young adult novels.
+And I planned “book clubs” for the grade six literacy program then led the daily, small-group discussions about young adult novels.
 After receiving a concussion from a soccer ball on the school playground, I left the job to recuperate and continued, as always, to write books for kids.